Floupper/BinaryWizards-Mobile/README.md

 ## Installation

+To install the Mobile project, you need to clone the repository.

 ```
 git clone git@git.unistra.fr:binarywizards/s5-binarywizards-mobile.git
 ```

-Before launching the mobile app, you need to navigate to the project folder.
+Then, navigate to the project folder.

 ```
 cd BinaryWizards-MobileApp